wmo-im/wis2box/docs/source/user/cap-alerts.rst

 Process Outline
 ---------------
-For automated publishing of CAP alerts to a wis2box, we will need to perform the following steps:
+For automated publishing of CAP alerts created by the CAP Composer to a wis2box, we will need to perform the following steps:

 1. *Dataset Creation:* Configure the dataset in the wis2box to store the CAP alerts.
 2. *MQTT Configuration:* Configure your wis2box broker details in the CAP Composer.